With the technical advancement and evolving business needs, numerous online stores need help to keep up with the pace.

 Choose an eCommerce platform for Replatforming

-In recent years, eCommerce has been redefining the way of shopping with 50% and more online shopping done through mobile.
-Today, you will catch up with various eCommerce platforms you may choose from.
+In recent years, eCommerce has been redefining the way of shopping, with 50% and more online shopping being done through mobile.
+Today, you will catch up with various eCommerce platforms from which you may choose.

 While picking the right eCommerce platform, you need to check if it will meet your business needs, weaknesses, strengths, and associated costs.